gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "I've *got* it," I mutter.
-There aren't more than a couple of dozen people in Coriandel who could beat me in a fair fight on level ground, but I've never been in a boat before---you can ride barges on the canal for a copper bezel or two on holidays and drink yourself silly, but I've never bothered.
+There aren't more than a couple of dozen people in Coriandel who could beat me in a fair fight on level ground, but I've never been in a boat before—you can ride barges on the canal for a copper bezel or two on holidays and drink yourself silly, but I've never bothered.
 The damn thing twitches from side to side each time I take a step like a horse trying to shy away a fly.
 It seems like a very fragile way to get from one place to another.